Chronic Fatigue Syndrome:

 Chemical, food, odour, or medicinal sensitivities

-FUNCTIONAL MEDICINE in the Treatment of CFS
+Dao Integrated Health’s Approach in the Treatment of CFS/ME:

 In the conventional management of chronic fatigue syndrome, common pharmaceuticals include antidepressants, non-steroidal anti-inflammatory drugs (NSAIDs), antihistamines, anti-anxiety medications, blood pressure medications, psychostimulants, and corticosteroids (CFS).
 These therapies may have adverse short-term or long-term effects.